 Careers: If you have a job opening at your company, you can advertise it on LinkedIn and add it to your LinkedIn Page.

 Analytics: Review how each of your posts on your page perform in terms of views and interactions.
 From the Analytics section, you can “sponsor” or boost a post using LinkedIn’s self-serve advertising tool to reach a wider audience.

-To connect your LinkedIn profile to your Company Page, go to edit your current employment and retype your company’s name.
+To connect a LinkedIn profile to your Company Page, edit the current employment listing and retype your company’s name.
 A pop-up menu should appear with a list of companies with similar names.
-Choose your company from the list to activate a link between your profile and your Company Page.
-Encourage your team members to do the same.
+Choose your company from the list to activate the link between your profile and your Company Page.

-Treat your LinkedIn Profile and Company Page as tools to help stimulate business inquiries and increase exposure to your prospects.
-Upload and publish business-appropriate content that showcases who you are and what you do to establish and grow you a more professional online presence.
+Treat your LinkedIn Profile and Company Page as networking tools to help generate business leads.
+Upload and publish business-appropriate content that showcases who you are and what you do to establish and grow a professional online presence.